 Future

 As citizens of the world we are dealing with complex issues and challenges like climate change, global health or migration.
+These challenges require us to build visions of the future that empower our actions today.
+Can science education play a role in that?

-In a rapidly evolving world it is essential to learn how to deal with uncertain and ever-changing futures.
-This is why it is so important to equip our next generations with futures-scaffolding skills.
 Science is often a driver to help solve complex problems and there lies a huge potential to increase futures literacy of teachers and students worldwide via science education.
 Many science curricula already contain elements of future skills like problem solving, critical thinking, creativity, systems thinking.
 Adding specific future skills into the mix, like agency belief, time perspective, openness to alternatives and concern for others, will enrich science education and prepare students for tomorrow.

 Think in plural